zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 - Users should have a profile page where they can see their order history, track delivery, and customize their payment options.

 ![Design for Feed Me][feed-me-design]
+*Figure: A food delivery app may have several reasonably complex screens*

 For appearance, we use a similar design to the website.
 In addition, It supports dark mode.